Mikhail Gorbachev 1996 presidential campaign

-The Mikhail Gorbachev presidential campaign, 1996 was an electoral campaign effort by former President of the Soviet Union and General Secretary of the Communist Party of the Soviet Union Mikhail Gorbachev in the 1996 Russian presidential election.
+Mikhail Gorbachev, a former president of the Soviet Union and General Secretary of the Communist Party of the Soviet Union, ran in the 1996 Russian presidential election.
 Gorbachev's candidacy was beset by the obstacles of both minimal media coverage and a high level of disdain towards him amongst the Russian populace.
 Gorbachev's candidacy ended in defeat during the first round of the election.
-The effort was the first, and only, electoral campaign of Gorbachev's post-Soviet political career.
+The effort was the first and only electoral campaign of Gorbachev's post-Soviet political career.

 Background

-Gorbachev had led the Soviet Union from March 1985 until its dissolution in December 1991.
-Following the dissolution of the Soviet Union, Boris Yeltsin (whose rise to power Gorbachev had tried to prevent) became the Russian head-of-state.

-Gorbachev had, reportedly, been contemplating a political return since sometime in the middle of 1993.
+Gorbachev had led the Soviet Union from March 1985 until its dissolution.
+Following the dissolution of the Soviet Union in December 1991, Boris Yeltsin (whose rise to power Gorbachev had tried to prevent) became the Russian head-of-state.
+Gorbachev had reportedly been contemplating a political return since sometime in the middle of 1993.
 Gorbachev was still a vigorous and opinionated man.
 He desired to escape from his political exile and to repair his image.
-Gorbachev was also motivated, amid chaotic reform efforts by Yeltsin, by a belief that he could implement far superior (and less disastrous) reform than Yeltsin.
+Gorbachev was also motivated, amid chaotic reform efforts by Yeltsin, by a belief that he could implement far superior and less disastrous reform than Yeltsin.
 Gorbachev also had a strong personal animosity towards Yeltsin.
 All of these factors motivated him to run for president.
 Apart from being the leader of the Communist Party of the Soviet Union during the 1990 Russian legislative election, Gorbachev lacked previous involvement in electoral campaigns.
-His 1996 campaign effort would be his first time campaigning for office in a direct popular election.
+His 1996 presidential campaign effort would be his first time campaigning for office in a direct popular election.

 Campaigning

-On 1 March 1996, Gorbachev published an open letter outlining the need for an alternative to the candidacies of Boris Yeltsin and the Communist Party's Zyuganov.
+On 1 March 1996, Gorbachev published an open letter outlining the need for an alternative to the candidacies of Yeltsin and the Communist Party of the Russian Federation (CPRF) leader Gennady Zyuganov.
 He announced his candidacy the following day, marking the first time he had campaigned for a democratically elected office.
 Gorbachev resented both the incumbent independent Yeltsin and Zyuganov, who were the front-runners in the election.
-Gorbachev regarded the Communist Party and Yeltsin as being the two forces that thrust him out of power, and encouraged his supporters to abstain from voting in a second round if it were to be between those two candidates.
+Gorbachev regarded the CPRF and Yeltsin as being the two forces that thrust him out of power, and encouraged his supporters to abstain from voting in a second round if it were to be between those two candidates.